Mimyka/Mimyka.github.io/README.md

 # This is my portfolio !

-I'm still working on it, i took considerable time to make few pixel art (and it's not really that we can call perfect).
-The background was not made by me, will add the copyright soon.
+I'm still working on it, background and character were not made by me, will add the copyright soon.

 You can find it at [https://mimyka.github.io/](https://mimyka.github.io/) or simply download it with this command line